Start your journey

-Use feedback forms and Leeds budgeting tool found on our 'Partner University Information Library' on our Minerva organisation and the information on our 'Calculating the costs of study abroad' web page for your research and determine whether you can realistically afford to spend a year in the destination you're considering applying for.
+Use feedback forms and the Leeds budgeting tool found on our 'Host University Catalogue' on our Minerva organisation and the information on our 'Calculating the costs of study abroad' webpage for your research and determine whether you can realistically afford to spend a year in the destination you're considering applying for.

 Which locational factors are important to you?

 City or countryside?
 Mountains or coast?
 Hot or cold?
 Do you want somewhere well connected for international or national travel, or are you more interested in local exploration?
 Bear in mind that in the USA, campuses are large, but most are not city-based.

 Click on the interactive map on the Where can I go? page to see where our partner universities are located.
 Use the internet to research what the area has to offer and read our returning students' feedback on the Study Abroad Minerva organisation to find out how it compares to Leeds!